TCP Optimizer 4 Documentation - Windows 7, 8, 10, 2012-2019 Server2015-04-12 (updated: 2021-11-25) by Philip

 This slider is intended for choosing your maximum possible internet connection speed, as advertised by your Internet Service Provider (ISP).
 You should not use your current speed, or any speed test results here, rather what the maximum theoretical speed of your connection is.
 Note that speed is expressed in Mbps, denoting Megabits per second (not to be confused with Megabytes).

 Changing the value in the connection speed slider will have some effect on the optimal TCP Window value.
 Under older Windows variants, it directly calculates the RWIN value optimal for the connection speed.
-Under newer Windows OSes, it may change the auto-tuning algorithm (restricted for speeds under 1Mbps, normal for most broadband connections, experimental for speeds over 90Mbps, currently).
-Note that the "experimental" TCP Window auto-tuning setting should be used with caution.
+Under newer Windows OSes, it may change the auto-tuning algorithm (restricted for speeds under 1Mbps, normal for most broadband connections, experimental for speeds over 1 Gbps, to be used with caution currently).
+Note that the "experimental" TCP Window auto-tuning setting should be used with caution, as it may cause some stability issues.
+Reportedly it may cause issues with Outlook connecting to mail servers, accessing local network shares, and Crashplan backups in some Windows versions.

 A list of all present/active network interfaces recognized by the system.
 If a specific network adapter is selected using the pull-down menu, its IP address will be displayed in the lower-right portion of this section.
 You can also choose to modify all network adapters at the same time, or none of their individual setting.